hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-But even if life thrives at the margins of ruin, this is not a theodicy.
+Even if life thrives at the margins of ruin, this is not a theodicy.
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of timescales will raise the dead.